coralogix/workshops/workshops/otel/microservices-demo/README.md

 ```

 ### Step 3
-Deploy example- this will deploy to the default k8s namespace.
+Deploy example to your k8s cluster- this will deploy to the default k8s namespace.
 If you want to change the namespace, edit `yaml/deploy-good.yaml`
 There will be three services spun up: